-As part of the MCCAC’s Electric Vehicles for Municipalities (EVM) Program, the City of Medicine Hat purchased two new electric…
+As part of the MCCAC’s Electric Vehicles for Municipalities (EVM) Program, the Town of Okotoks purchased a 2019 Polaris Ranger EV Battery Electric Vehicle (BEV).

 1.06tonnes CO2e/yearGHG Reductions